 How to serve a Turkey for a big crowd or potluck:

 Let’s get real when you’re serving 20+ people, carving a freshly roasted turkey is the last thing you want to do in a buffet line.
 If you’re taking care of the turkey for a large party, no worries!
 Roast the turkey; cool then shred into chunks (it’s fall-off-the-bone-easy.)
 Make a slurry for all that liquid to make a gravy and toss everything together.
-You’ll have ready to serve turkey with gravy in one!
-Then you just need to keep warm for the special event in something like this electric roaster oven.
+You’ll have ready-to-serve turkey with gravy in one!
+Then you just need to keep warm for the special event in an electric roaster oven.
 Isn’t that Brilliant!
 A huge thanks to the ladies I learned this from (Sandra and Doreen!)

 Store-bought turkey: No.